-All the examples of concentration we have discussed so far in this chapter can be seen to fit this theme.
-Consider, for instance, the following cases: \begin{enumerate} \item {\bf Euclidean metric:} for $\cX = \reals$, equip the product space $\cX^n = \reals^n$ with the ordinary Euclidean metric:
+Some examples of concentration we have discussed so far in this chapter can be seen to fit this theme.
+Consider, for instance, the following case: \begin{example}[Euclidean metric] For $\cX = \reals$, equip the product space $\cX^n = \reals^n$ with the ordinary Euclidean metric: